Rachnerd/angular2/README.md

 }
 ```

-Now PeopleService inherits the Rest functionality of the GenericService
+Now PeopleService inherits the Rest functionality of the GenericRestService
 with correct return types.

 ```